 Differences between the different varieties of English can be very confusing.
 Today we are on our final look at spelling differences between American and British English.
-You can check the two previous articles here and here.
+You can check the two previous articles Part 1 or Part 2

 This one is a bit of a tricky one, as there aren’t really any rules, you just have to learn each word on its own.

-British English also keeps that spelling on licence/license and practice/practise, but in American English they are always license and practise.
+British English also keeps that spelling on licence/license and practice/practise, but in American English, they are always licensed and practise.

-When it comes to defence, offence and pretence, British English uses the -ce version and American English uses defense, offense and pretense.
+When it comes to defence, offence and pretence, British English uses the -ce version and American English uses defence, offence and pretence.

 This difference is quite straight forward.
 British and American English use -logue and -gogue but American prefers -log and -gog.